One of the most frustrating things about living in a share house is the strain placed on your internet because everyone is trying to use it at once.

 If you don’t think an NBN 25 plan will work with your share house and the price tag on the NBN 100 plans are a bit much, even when split, getting an NBN 50 is a happy medium.

-Again, Tangerine will give you some of the fastest evening speeds — 42 Mbp— at an affordable price.
+Tangerine will also give you some of the fastest evening speeds — 42 Mbp— at an affordable price.
 You’ll pay a discounted $59.90/month for first six months, then $69.90/month.

-If you end up going with Tangerine but want an extra little kick to your evening speeds once the first six months pass, it’s not a bad idea to swap over to Spintel (or vice versa).
+If you end up going with Superloop but want to stretch out your savings after those first six months pass, it’s not a bad idea to swap over to Spintel or Tangerine.

 Cheap, unlimited NBN 100 plans